 While some estimations revolve around $5 000, up to $11 000 monthly costs for ongoing maintenance of your app, it is fair to say that these costs depend very much on what you choose to apply as maintenance actions.

-These include all the actions you choose to apply to let your users know about the app updates: push notification, SMS, emails, chat.
-For these to work, you need third-party integrations, that come with monthly subscriptions.
+These include all the actions you choose to apply to inform your users about the app updates: push notifications, SMS, emails, and chat.
+For these to work, you need third-party integrations with monthly subscriptions.
 If you want all these services, you can expect to pay an annual amount of $4 000.

 In this category, the main maintenance cost is represented by the hosting services – the servers.
 The go-to names for outsourcing the hosting remain Google, Amazon, and Azure.
 This can count for an annual cost of about $12 000.

-You may also consider subscribing to CDN (content delivery network) providers so that your consumers can use your app just as easily no matter where they are on this planet.
+You may also consider subscribing to CDN (content delivery network) providers so that your consumers can use your app just as easily, no matter where they are.
 This service can cost around $3 600 per year.
 The same amount you can expect to pay for data storage.

-If your app uses a lot of images, subscribing to a service that allows you to download, process, and deliver images can add to the cost with an annual value of $4 800.
+If your app uses many images, subscribing to a service that allows you to download, process, and deliver images can add to the cost with an annual value of $4 800.

 As a user yourself, you are aware of how often iOS and Android release updates.
-For your mobile app to function properly with each new operating system update, you need to make sure they stay compatible.
+For your mobile app to function properly with each new operating system update, you must ensure they stay compatible.
 These constant tweaks can cost you around $10,000 over a year.